Learning to Sample in Variable Neighborhood Search Algorithm for Urban Cable Routing Optimization: Proposed Method

-As shown in Fig. \fref{fig: network}, each agent comprises three components: (i) an LSTM module to capture sequential dependencies within a single cable feeder; (ii) a multi-head attention module to model spatial interactions across different feeders; and (iii) a two-layer fully connected module for regression that outputs a probability vector \(p(s_i)\).
-The outputs of LSTM and attention are combined via a residual connection to preserve sequential features and stabilize training.
-All hidden sizes are set to 64, and the attention module uses 2 heads.
-Further details on LSTM and multi-head attention can be found in \cite{graves2012long} and \cite{vaswani2017attention}.
-The network parameters \(\theta\) are updated through gradient descent, as formulated below:
+As illustrated in Fig. \fref{fig: network}, each DRL agent comprises three sequential components: (i) an LSTM module to capture sequential dependencies within individual cable feeders; (ii) a multi-head attention module to model spatial interactions across different feeders; and (iii) a two-layer fully connected module for regression that outputs a probability vector over existing edges.
+The outputs of the LSTM and attention modules are combined via a residual connection to preserve sequential features and stabilize training.
+Each DRL agent maps the state $s_t$ to an action probability vector $p$, as follows: